umberto-bianchin/TasteNotWaste/README.md

 You can use **TasteNotWaste manually**:

 - Set the number of portions via slider
 - Choose prep time with a simple range
+- Decide if you want to buy or not ingredients
 - Select your favorite and unwanted ingredients from dropdowns
 - Click **"Suggest recipes"** to get recommendations